vitiko98/qobuz-dl/README.md

 `qobuz-dl` is inspired in the discontinued Qo-DL-Reborn.
 This program uses two modules from Qo-DL: `qopy` and `spoofer`, both written by Sorrow446 and DashLt.
 ## Disclaimer
 This tool was written for educational purposes.
 I will not be responsible if you use this program in bad faith.
-Also, you are accepting this: https://static.qobuz.com/apps/api/QobuzAPI-TermsofUse.pdf
+Also, you are accepting this: [Qobuz API Terms of Use](https://static.qobuz.com/apps/api/QobuzAPI-TermsofUse.pdf).